 There is an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
 The familiarity you gain with the exercises by doing this will let you do the quizzes with ease.
 It will also let you complete half of each exam quickly and move onto the other half of the exam.
 The experience you gain by keeping up with your homework will be invaluable in doing that other half of the exam.
 On the other hand, if you do not keep up with your HW, you will face the challenge of solving many unfamiliar problems under time pressure on the quizzes and the exams.
-You will likely find this an impossibly daunting task and your grade will reflect this.
+You will find this an impossibly daunting task and your grade will reflect this.

 Discovery notes: In the second part of the course, you will write and maintain your own notes as you build up a geometry from axioms and definitions.
 This will be your homework.
-Each exercise you submit by the deadline will earn you up to 3 points.
-The author of the most elegant solution will get to present his/her work in front of the class and will another 3 points for a high-quality presentation.
+Each exercise you submit by the deadline will earn you up to 2 points.
+The author of the most elegant solution will get to present his/her work in front of the class and can earn another 2 points for a high-quality presentation.

 Collaboration on the HW: Limited collaboration with your fellow students in the class is OK.
+But see the section on Academic Integrity!
 The idea is to let you discuss and critique each other's ideas and not to let you split the workload.
 Keep collaboration constructive and reasonable.
 You should fully understand the solution and write it up on your own.
-Remember that on the quizzes and the exams, you are on your own.
+Your understanding of the material will be tested on the exams.

 If you are approached by another student from the class who wants to copy your HW notes, think twice before generously sharing.
-You will feel very bad if your crafty buddy outscores you on a quiz by exploiting your and everybody else's collective wisdom without doing work of his/her own.
+You will feel bad if your crafty buddy outscores you on an exam by exploiting your and everybody else's collective wisdom without doing work of his/her own.